🎂 Birthday Week Spotlight: Speeding up Fonts, Live Streams, and more!

-There's a lot of exciting feedback, not just for customers but customer support on sort of making this available to our to our customers.
+And it's a lot of exciting feedback, not just for customers, but customer support on sort of making this available to our customers.

 Yeah, that you can do a lot in the rules engine and you can.
 I have made a mess in there before.

 So, illustration of that is great.
 So can you talk about like some example use cases like what somebody might.